These Southern Deviled Eggs draw a crowd. If you can resist eating them all before leaving the house, you’ll be a hit at any pot luck you attend!

 - Give your eggs a fresh sprinkle of Paprika when you arrive so that they look fresh and ready to party.

-My best advice is to just make as many eggs as you will eat in a day or two and then make more if you need them.
+- It’s best to boil the eggs, make as many as you will eat in a day or two and then make the rest when you are ready to eat them.

 - If going to a potluck, I simply make enough food that it equals what it takes to feed my own family (you know, doing my fair share).
 So, I have 2 people in my family right now.
 I would make 1 dozen eggs into Southern Deviled Eggs (that’s more than Mr. Loaves and Dishes would eat ourselves, but you know what I mean).